b23prodtm/acake2php/README.md

 You do not need to change anything in your existing PHP project's repository.
 However, if these files exist they will affect the behavior of the build process:

-* Git **submodules**

-  The acake2php folder includes modules that need to be pulled in order to install locally.
-  After the first checkout browse to acake2php folder and do

-    git submodule sync && git submodule update --init --recursive

-  You'll see modules populating the subfolder app/webroot/...
-If something goes wrong, erase the acake2php folder and start over.
-> After
->     git checkout
->  each time, run once
->
->     git submodule update --init --recursive
->  to ensure submodules are downloaded from git.
-Otherwise your build may fail.

 * Packagist **composer.json**

   Update all required plugins